oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 - [Known Issues](#issues)

 ## <a name="features">Features</a>
-The following security features are currently supported by the module:
+The following features are currently supported by the module:

-### <a name="oke-features">OKE</a>
-- CIS profile level drives data at rest encryption configuration:
+- Basic and Enhanced clusters;
+- Standard node pools and virtual node pools;
-  - Profile level "2" requires Kubernetes secrets encryption with customer managed keys from OCI Vault service.
+- Kubernetes secrets encryption with customer managed keys enforced, driven by CIS profile level "2".
-  - Profile level "2" requires image signing with customer managed keys from OCI Vault service.

-### <a name="nodes-features">Node Pools</a>
+- Worker nodes image signing enforced, driven by CIS profile level "2".
+- Boot volumes encryption at rest enforced, driven by CIS profile level "2".
-- CIS profile level drives data at rest encryption configuration.
+- Boot volumes in-transit encryption enforced, drive by CIS profile level "2".
-  - Profile level "2" requires boot volumes encryption with customer managed keys from OCI Vault service.
-  - Profile level "2" requires in-transit encryption for boot volumes and attached block volumes.

 ## <a name="requirements">Requirements</a>
 ### IAM Permissions